stuffnting/gutenberg-block-examples/src/block-patterns/README.md

-# Block Patterns
+# block-patterns

 **_NOTE: This code needs PHP 7+._**

 ## Description

-This code demonstrates how to register block patterns.
+This code demonstrates how to register/unregister block patterns and pattern categories.

 ## In this code